Ether-YiTseWu/2nd-ML100Days/README.md

 >
 ## Final project : Cat dog classification
 - Goal :
-Train a model that have the ability to classify cats and dogs.
-In addition, use tkinter and the architecture of this model to write a GUI in order to demo conveniently.
+Train a model that has the ability to classify cats and dogs.
+In addition, I use tkinter to write a GUI program for convenience.
 [GUI download url](https://mega.nz/#!UHpxnDBD!WTqlhmbQCOY0GseApFGy-5lDblI0tS02K4uoEp7qVOU)
 >
 - Method :
 Use Tensorflow CNN model to complete this classification